grimmlab/permGWAS/README.md

 ## Input data
 The minimal requirement is to provide a genotype and a phenotype file.
-We provide test data in the folder `data`. permGWAS is designed to work with several genotype file formats:
+We provide test data in the folder `data`. permGWAS is designed to work with several genotype file formats, however we recommend using HDF5/H5/H5PY files:

-### .hdf5/.h5/.h5py
+### HDF5/H5/H5PY
 The file has to contain the following keys:

-- snps: genotype matrix, 012 encoded
+- snps: genotype matrix, additively encoded (012)
 - sample_ids: vector containing corresponding sample ids
 - position_index: vector containing the positions of all SNPs
 - chr_index: vector containing the corresponding chromosome number